 For those that are familiar or want to learn something new: canning is a great process to learn.
 It allows you to preserve as much of your own food as possible.

-Put all 4 of those options together, and you are ready to walk away from the grocery store for good!
+Put all 4 of those options together, and you are ready to walk away from buying groceries for good!

 9. Accept Someone’s Gratitude